SwedbankPay/developer.swedbankpay.com/checkout-v3/index.md

 solution (including payer identification as well as payment options), the payer chooses the method of payment.
 You can also choose the **Payment Only** option.
 In this case, you will collect and store payer data, along with the payment instruments you will present to the payer.
+It is possible to use different implementations per payment order within the **Full checkout** options.
+This is especially useful if you need different customer journeys based on the device used.

 We offer a variety of payment instruments and features designed to meet your business' needs, regardless of whether you choose the **Full Checkout** or